rwadev8/HAjudoRest/README.md

 ## Links

-The API can be found at https://judo.eu/en/products/api/
+The API can be found at https://judo.eu/en/products/api/.
+Hint: switch the web site language to german to get the link to the API document.